 Lunches in Leeds are held in the Picture House in Leeds centre starting at 1.30.
 When these take place the Sheffield lunch is cancelled.

-The NorthWest of England Lunch is taking place on Saturday 20th May at the Philharmonic Dining Rooms 36 Hope St, Liverpool L1 9BX. we will be sitting in the Brahms and List Room.
-Future lunches may be in Blackpool
+The NorthWest of England Lunch took place on Saturday 20th May at the Philharmonic Dining Rooms 36 Hope St, Liverpool L1 9BX.
+Future lunches will be in Blackpool

 Scottish lunches will hopefully start soon as we now have a volunteer to coordinated them.

-The 2017 Jamboree will be in the afternoon of Monday 12th June in London, presented by Mikey Argy MBE.
-It will take place from 1pm to 5pm at the Backyard Comedy Club which is in Bethnal Green, London.
+The 2017 Jamboree was in the afternoon of Monday 12th June in London, presented by Mikey Argy MBE.
+It was at the Backyard Comedy Club which is in Bethnal Green, London.
 It is just south of the Bethnal Green tube and has parking spaces (pay and display). it was a resounding success and in 2018 we will go there again at a weekend.

-The Jamboree is the Outsiders annual event to attract new members and for everybody to have fun.
+Jamborees are the Outsiders annual event to attract new members and for everybody to have fun.
 We have a Tactile Fashion Show with members including those who are blind, enjoying the sensation of touching the model’s outfits which are all lovely or funny to feel – silk, velvet, rope or bubblewrap.
 Members and volunteers model the clothing.
-We also have Snail Racing (where competitors around bound in cling film and race, tummy down on a slippery plastic mat.
-Our discussion ‘How to make yourself more attractive when you are looking for a partner’ – with the legendary Jo King giving us a lesson.
+We also have life modelllng with guests being provided with pens, paints, wool, sequins, sparkle and other exotic materials, with blind members using little squares of wood, etc. Our discussions at the endof the afternoon are designed to help the guests move forward with dating, relationships. and body confidence.